News Story

 Music Director Paul Murphy tells us about one of the masters of 19th-century ballet music, Ludwig Minkus, and his score for Don Quixote.

 It’s also worth remembering that Minkus came before Tchaikovsky.
 Early on, choreographers struggled with Tchaikovsky’s ballet scores because they were too symphonic; now, of course, we worship them.
-But in the 19th century, choreographers were used to composers like Minkus, Drigo and Pugni – people who wrote music that worked for ballet.
+But in the early part of the 19th-century, choreographers were used to collaborating with composers like Minkus, Drigo and Pugni; not renowned for their symphonic output but ideal at producing highly danceable music.

 Don Quixote is a wonderful example of that.
 The remit was to take a section of Cervantes’ novel, which is enormous, and turn it into a ballet.
 What we’re left with is really a small, lively story about Kitri and Basilio rather than the Don himself.
 The book is about the Don’s journey and his dreamlike world, but the ballet becomes a vibrant, Spanish-flavoured fiesta in three acts.
 It’s tremendous fun.